-Students who study Mathematics Extended in Year 10 would expect to follow a pathway into pre-tertiary Mathematics Methods 315 or 415.
+Students who study Mathematics Extended in Year 10 would expect to follow a pathway into pre-tertiary Mathematics Methods 315 or 415, but do also have the option of General Mathematics 315.
 Those who do well in Mathematics Extended normally access Mathematics Methods 415 in the TCE in Year 11.
 They then have the opportunity to study Mathematics Specialised 415 in Year 12.
-Those students who are not as successful in Year 10 Mathematics Extended would usually study pre-tertiary Mathematics Methods - Foundation 315 or pre-tertiary General Mathematics 315 in Year 11.
+Those students who are not as successful in Year 10 Mathematics Extended would usually study pre-tertiary Mathematics Methods Foundation 315 or pre-tertiary General Mathematics 315 in Year 11.

-For students intending to take the IB Diploma, Year 10 Mathematics or General Mathematics will prepare students for IB Applications and Interpretation Standard Level.
+For students intending to take the IB Diploma, Year 10 core Mathematics is recommended to better prepare students for IB Applications and Interpretation Standard Level.
 Mathematics Extended in Years 9 and 10 is highly desirable for anyone wishing to take IB Analysis and Approaches Standard Level and essential as preparation for IB Analysis and Approaches Higher Level.